aplteam/MarkAPL/MarkAPL.md

    Note that this is a **_MarkAPL_** restriction.

-1. Neither a code block nor a sub-paragraph can reduce the nesting level.
-This is only possible with a line carrying a list marker.

 1. Closing LI tags (`</li>`) are optional according to the W3C HTML5 specification.
 However, **_MarkAPL_** adds **always** a closing `</li>` tag starting with version 2.0.

-Note that these rules differ from those from the original Markdown (which are inconsistent) and also CommonMark (which are consistent but very complex).
+Note that these rules differ from those from the original Markdown specification (which are inconsistent) and CommonMark (which are consistent but very complex).

 Originally **_MarkAPL_** attempted to implement the CommanMark rules.
 However, the first bug reports all referred to list problems, and only one was a true bug.
 Everything else was caused by misunderstanding those very complex rules.
 Therefore, starting with version 1.3.0, **_MarkAPL_** now has its own ---  simpler and still consistent --- set of rules.
 With these easier to understand rules everything can be achieved but wrapping the content of a list item into a `<p>` tag.

-**A word of warning:** getting the number of white-space characters wrong --- in particular for sub-paragraphs, images, tables, blockquotes and/or code blocks --- is the most common reason for unwanted results.
+**A word of warning:** getting the number of white-space characters wrong --- in particular for sub-paragraphs, images, tables, blockquotes and/or code blocks --- is the most common reason for unexpected results.
 You are advised to use a monospace font since this makes it much easier to spot such problems, or to avoid them in the first place.

 ##### Bulleted lists